 About

-Website Headshot from USCSTEPHANIE ABRAHAM is a nonfiction writer, media critic and marketing specialist born, raised and based in Los Angeles.
-Her writings have appeared in numerous publications, such as Al JazeeraMs., McSweeney’s and the Arab American journal Mizna, as well as the anthologies Nobody Passes: Rejecting the Rules of Gender and Conformity; We Don’t Need Another Wave: Dispatches from the Next Generation of Feminists and Feminisms in Motion: Voices of Justice, Liberation and Transformation.
+Stephanie and her furry friend, Malika, smiling at the camera.STEPHANIE ABRAHAM is a nonfiction writer based in Los Angeles.
+Her writings have appeared in numerous publications, such as Yes!, Al JazeeraMs., McSweeney’s, and Mizna, as well as in three anthologies.
 She was part of the editorial collective who founded the feminist magazine make/shift, and the founding editor of the feminist magazine LOUDmouth.
 She served for several years as the pop culture correspondent and film critic for the radio and television show Rising Up with Sonali.

 One comment